JeffHing/angular-cabinet/README.md

 Applying CSS to this structure can emulate many existing user interface components, and allows for the creation of many others.

-A goal of AngularCabinetDirective is to make it easy for you, a front-end developer, to create your own user interface components rather than use off-the-shelf components.
+A goal of AngularCabinetDirective is to make it easy for you to create your own user interface components rather than use off-the-shelf components.
 By creating your own user interface components, you can easily adapt your components (or create new ones) to meet the demands of changing user interface requirements.
 As such, AngularCabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a cabinet-like component.
-It's entirely up to you what CSS rules are applied.
+It's entirely up to you what CSS rules are applied!